 David Blankenship, manager of the LongHorn Steakhouse in Matthews, said the menu will change quarterly.

-Guests who arrive Monday through Friday between 4 p.m. and 7 p.m. can sample items from the specially priced new Prime Time menu, available in both the dining room and bar.
+Guests who arrive Monday through Friday between 4 p.m. and 7 p.m. can sample items from the specially priced new Prime Time menu.
 Stand-outs here include the Crispy Jalapeno Shooters, a fairly mild version of the classic popper, featuring a giant pepper stuffed with cheese, served standing upright in a shot glass on a puddle of sauce.
 Several different sauces are available; we recommend the avocado lime, which would be equally good on a salad.

 The Shrimp and Avocado Stack is another tasty option on the Prime Time menu.
 Garlicky boiled shrimp atop a layer of guacamole are served with crispy wonton chips.
 Not to be missed are the delicious Sweet Corn Fritters, melt-in-your-mouth nuggets that put ordinary corn bread to shame.